idugalic/digital-restaurant-angular/README.md

 A widget module should rarely have providers.

 Many, if not most UI Components, can be abstracted into a style guide or UI library for the project.
 Using a shared style guide for an organization or project improves reusability, increases the consistency between the different views that form a web application and encourages the communication between the different teams.
 It can also ensure that a unified brand is used across different products.
 To get ideas of component design and style guide maintainability I recommend Brad Frost’s book Atomic Design.

+#### Parent-Child communication model
+UI Components behave like pure functions taking in the data via @Input and emitting data via @Output.
+This allows the majority of our UI to not know the underlying implementation detail of where the data came from.
+For example a [side-menu-item.component](libs/drestaurant-ui/src/lib/side-menu-item/side-menu-item.component.ts) takes in a @Input of an item to display.
+This allows the side-menu-item.component component to have the only responsibility of rendering the item when the data is passed to it.

+There are downsides to this though.
+As the feature grows in complexity we may have a deeply nested UI  component structure.
+Since UI component events only bubble up one level at a time we will have to manually pass up to each parent component.
+Introducing other sub routed (feature) components (customer-list.component, customer-detail.component, customer-create.component) can help elevate this.

  - [UI module](libs/drestaurant-ui/src/lib/drestaurant-ui.module.ts)